 A few people consider that 5,000 ppm (parts per million) of Total Dissolved Solids in drinking water is worth pets.

-Instead, it's more consistent with observing the concentration levels of the particular water contaminants just as their familiar health impacts:
+Instead, it's more consistent with observing the concentration levels of the particular water contaminants, just as their familiar health impacts:

-Lead: When ingested in high intakes, lead can cause serious stomach pain, vomiting, and diarrhea in certain pets.
+Lead: When ingested in high intakes, lead can cause severe stomach pain, vomiting, and diarrhea in certain pets.
 If exposed for an extended period, they may suffer fatigue, seizures, poor appetite, vision impairment, extreme anxiety, and behavioral changes.

 Fluoride: Fluoride in water is hazardous at insufficiently high levels.
 It can pressure the kidneys to remove it from the body and cause drooling, anxiety, severe infection, weak muscles, stiffness, rapid heart rate, unconsciousness, or even death.
 Fluoride in water can likewise cause cancer in pets, like in people.